Why Give to the Poor? How to Unlock Your Blessing Amidst the Chaos (all Scriptures NKJV) By Jorge Parrott

 As persecution increases globally, CMM has many dear friends and missionaries in our global family that truly risk their lives for the cause of Christ.
 We ask you to pray to the Lord of the Harvest and ask what he desires of you to see souls saved and set on the path of life we are given by Jesus Christ.
 Let the Holy Spirit lead you as you pray.

-May you receive the refreshing of the Lord for you and yours as you sow into the poor.
+May you receive the refreshing of the Lord for you and yours.